Who to inform and how to get through probate

 Once Probate has been granted and the tax affairs of the deceased have been sorted, the process of settling an estate involves gathering assets, paying debts and then distributing everything left in accordance with the Will.

 When someone dies there are two hurdles to overcome to pass on their legacy; registering the death and obtaining Probate.
-The cost of these has either increased, or is about to increase, dramatically.

 On 16 February 2019 the cost of a Death Certificate in England and Wales, at the point of registration, increased from £4 to £11, an inflation-beating 175% increase.
 The Government pointed out that the fees haven’t increased since 2010 and claim they are set at a “recovery” level, i.e. to cover costs only.